artem-korolev/arch-on-zfs/README.md

 # arch-on-zfs

-archiso config to install Arch Linux on ZFS
+Scripts to automate Arch Linux installation on ZFS.
+Written for archiso tool